manvimadandotai/Becoming-ML_engineer/README.md

 This repository documents my journey to become a Machine Learning Engineer.
 It contains the list of projects undertaken, books read, courses pursued and almost everything I did in the process.
 So follow along or diverge to you own path, each way, I believe this will add value to any data professional / enthusiast.

 # Projects Undertaken
-* Finding Patterns in chaos - Determining items that sell together using [Market Basket Analysis](https://github.com/manvimadan12/Market-Basket-Analysis)
+* Finding Patterns in chaos - [Market Basket Analysis](https://github.com/manvimadan12/Market-Basket-Analysis)
 * Predicting the customers that are prone to leave us from those that are loyal - [Customer Churn Prediction](https://github.com/manvimadan12/Customer-Churn-Prediction)
+* Using Natural language Processing to classify restaurant reviews - [NLP](https://github.com/manvimadan12/NLP)
+* Determining items that sell together using - [Apriori](https://github.com/manvimadan12/Apriori-)
-* Is that msuhroom safe to eat? - [Mushroom Classification](https://github.com/manvimadan12/Mushroom-Classification)
+* Is that mushroom safe to eat? - [Mushroom Classification](https://github.com/manvimadan12/Mushroom-Classification)
 * Optimising our ad selection strategy using Reinforcement Learning - [Ads Optimisation](https://github.com/manvimadan12/Ads-Optimisation)

 # 100daysofmlcode